survivejs/webpack-book/manuscript/developing/01_getting_started.md

 * [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.
 * [multipage-webpack-plugin](https://www.npmjs.com/package/multipage-webpack-plugin) builds on top of *html-webpack-plugin* and makes it easier to manage multi-page configurations.
 * [resource-hints-webpack-plugin](https://www.npmjs.com/package/resource-hints-webpack-plugin) adds [resource hints](https://www.w3.org/TR/resource-hints/) to your HTML files to speed up loading time.
-* [preload-webpack-plugin](https://www.npmjs.com/package/preload-webpack-plugin) enables `rel=preload` capabilities for scripts.
-This helps with lazy loading and it combines well with techniques discussed in the *Building* part of this book.
+* [preload-webpack-plugin](https://www.npmjs.com/package/preload-webpack-plugin) enables `rel=preload` capabilities for scripts and helps with lazy loading, and it combines well with techniques discussed in the *Building* part of this book.
 * [webpack-cdn-plugin](https://www.npmjs.com/package/webpack-cdn-plugin) allows you to specify which dependencies to load through a Content Delivery Network (CDN).
 This common technique is used for speeding up loading of popular libraries.

 ## Conclusion